segasai/minimint/README.md

 ## Instructions

 * Install minimint.
-You can either pip install the released version or install from github
+You can either pip install the released version or install from github.
+Currently the version supporting the MIST 2.5 isochrones is only available on github, but not yest through pypi.

 ```
 pip install minimint